-Launched in 2009, the GALS program equips underserved young women in WCI’s home community of Philadelphia, Pennsylvania, with the leadership skills, confidence, and connections necessary to effect true social change in their communities.
+Launched in 2009, the GALS program equips teenage girls in WCI’s home community of Philadelphia, Pennsylvania, with the leadership skills, confidence and connections necessary to create true social change in their communities.
 Over the course of the program, participants are trained in: Public speaking; Financial literacy; Global women's issues; Community advocacy; Digital Literacy; and Team building.

 Through GALS, participants have a unique opportunity to develop leadership skills and create and lead their own advocacy campaigns to have a positive, long-term impact on their communities.
 The girls present their campaigns to family and friends at a culminating graduation ceremony.
 Over the past year, campaigns focused on a variety of important issues: